Flatiron Dragados

-Flatiron Dragados, previously Flatiron Construction Corporation, is a heavy civil infrastructure contractor headquartered in Broomfield, Colorado, United States and a subsidiary of Hochtief.
+Flatiron Dragados, previously Flatiron Construction Corporation and HBG Flatiron, is an American heavy civil infrastructure contractor headquartered in Broomfield, Colorado, and a subsidiary of Hochtief.

-Flatiron builds infrastructure such as bridges, highways, railways, roads, tunnels, hydropower facilities, and oil, along with gas and industrial infrastructure for the transportation, energy, and water sectors.
+Flatiron builds infrastructure such as bridges, highways, railways, roads, tunnels, hydropower facilities and oil along with gas and industrial infrastructure for the transportation, energy and water sectors.
 They specialize in large-scale infrastructure projects.
 The company conducts projects through contracting methods such as design-build and public-private partnerships.